looky1/Task1/README.md

 Font Path Issues: Verify that the font file LiberationSerif-Regular.ttf is correctly placed in the specified path.
 PDF Loading Errors: Simplify the PDF generation to ensure basic functionality before adding complexity.

-Note:i removed all api keys used from the code when i uploaded to github
+Note:i removed all api keys used from the code when i uploaded to github, i sent the video over whatsapp